-Under current law, the State Board of Building Appeals may establish reasonable fees, based on the actual costs for administration of filing and processing, for the costs of filing and processing appeals that come before the State Board.
-The fees may not exceed \$100.
-The bill increases this ceiling to \$200.
+Under continuing law, the State Board of Building Appeals may establish reasonable fees, based on the actual costs for administration of filing and processing, for the costs of filing and processing appeals that come before the State Board.
+Formerly, the fees could not exceed \$100.
+The act increases this ceiling to \$200.